-The Service completed 7,730 Safe and Well visits in 2023/24 (9,712 in 2022/23).
-We made 561 safeguarding referrals (548 in 2022/23).
+The Service completed 7,358 Safe and Well visits in 2024/25 (7,730 in 2023/24).
+We made 695 safeguarding referrals (561 in 2023/24).
 The majority of referrals involved concerns for poor mental health in adults and self-neglect.
 This growing trend is set to continue due to the impacts of the 'cost of living' crisis, increases in the number of people reporting mental health issues and our ageing population.

-Last year we attended 752 road traffic collisions (711 in 2022/23), resulting in 196 rescues (175 in 2022/23).
-Working in partnership with Police and other organisations we aim to reduce the number of these incidents, through our prevention activities.
+Last year we attended 681 road traffic collisions (752 in 2023/24).
+We carried out extrications in 163 of them (196 in 2023/24), which resulted in a total of 399 people being rescued from incidents (446 in 2023/24).
+Working in partnership with the Police and other organisations we aim to reduce the number of these incidents, through our prevention activities.
 We align our activity to local and national campaigns, and work closely with our partners.
-We have coordinated 43 (63 in 2022/23) digital Road Safety education events, 47 (63 in 2022/23) Safe Drive Stay Alive (SDSA) events and 23 (14 in 2022/23) Survive the Drive events, where we work closely with the Ministry of Defence to deliver safety messaging to MOD personnel.
-We have also hosted 12 (16 in 2022/23) Biker Down sessions.
+We have coordinated 3 digitial road safety education events to 170 students, 5 Safe Drive Stay Alive events to 578 students and 1 Survive the Drive event, where we work closely with the Ministry of Defence to deliver safety messaging to MOD personnel.
+We have also hosted 2 Biker Down sessions.

 Our youth education work is recognised by our partners as being effective, enjoyable, and educational.
-Over 28,700 children received safety messages; over 20,500 in schools and colleges, over 4,100 in organised groups such as Cubs and Brownies and over 2,500 in pre-schools and nurseries.
-There were 1,354 operational crew sessions and 55 referrals for fire safety intervention.
+Over 10,700 children received safety messages, including 4,564 students at 44 Go Drive sessions in 34 schools.

-Sadly, there have been 6 deaths in fire related incidents in 2023/24 (6 in 2022/23).
+Sadly, there have been 6 deaths in fire related incidents in 2024/25 (6 in 2023/24).
 His Majesty's Coroner has confirmed one of these as fire related (at time of publication), but no determination has yet been made on the other five.
 Each fire death is investigated at a fatal fire case conference to explore Service and multi-agency learning and improvement.
 We also consider how we can improve the identification of vulnerable individuals and tailor our interventions accordingly.